 This document will walk you through the setup steps required to use an Arm resource on CircleCI.
-Arm resources are not available on CircleCI Server 1.x or 2.x.
+Arm resources are available on cloud and server 3.x.

 CircleCI offers multiple kinds of environments for you to run jobs in.
 In your